monanadmin/convert_mpas/README.md

 The 'convert_mpas' project aims to develop a general framework for mapping native MPAS output to other meshes.

+---
+### MONAN Version

+#### About

+This fork is being used as a MONAN (Model for Ocean-laNd-Atmosphere predictioN) post-processing resource and some changes were made to meet this need.

+#### History

+- 0.1.0 - enabling output in grads format.
+---

 ## Compiling:

 After selecting a Fortran compiler and associated compiler flags with the FC and FFLAGS